How Do I Prepare My Child?

-Make time to sit down and explain what will happen during your child's eye exam.
-Make sure your child knows that he or she will be asked to look at and identify objects for the eye doctor.
+If she’s old enough to understand what’s going on, sit down with her and explain what will happen during your doctor visit.
+Make sure she knows the doctor will ask her to look at and identify objects.
 These could be pictures, letters, or shapes of light on the wall.
-Explain also that the eye doctor may put drops in his or her eyes but it will not hurt.
-Eye drops may sting a bit but only for a moment.
-Be honest with your child and work with your doctor to reassure your child.
+Explain that the doctor may put drops in her eyes, but it won’t hurt.
+They might sting, but only for a few seconds.
+Be honest with your child and work with your doctor to reassure her.

-In the first year of life your doctor will check for nearsightedness, farsightedness, astigmatism, amblyopia, eye movement ability, proper eye alignment, how the eye reacts to changes in light and darkness, and any general eye problems.
-If the pediatrician or family doctor suspects an eye problem, the child will usually be referred to a pediatric eye doctor.
+If your pediatrician or family doctor suspects an eye problem, he’ll refer you to a pediatric eye doctor.
 Early diagnosis of childhood eye disease is crucial to effective treatment.

 Ages 3-5: The eye doctor will do a physical exam of her eyes and also do vision screenings using eye chart tests, pictures, letters, or the "tumbling E game."
 This game measures how well your child sees the form and detail of objects.
 (Your doctor will call this visual acuity.)